Framework for Policy Creation and Oversight

 • If it is determined that the proposal will not move forward or will be delayed, a member of the Policy Team will enter the appropriate reject reason in the PDMS.

-• The collaborative working group, referred to as stakeholders, may research best practices, review peer policies, consult legal or other experts, and develop a policy draft along with associated documents such as procedures, guidelines, and forms.
+• A collaborative working group, that may be an established or ad hoc group, referred to as stakeholders, may research best practices, review peer policies, consult legal or other experts, and develop a policy draft along with associated documents such as procedures, guidelines, and forms.

 • If approved for public review, the draft will be shared publicly (including with Collective Bargaining Units) for a four-week comment period.
-Drafts developed for legal compliance may not be shared publicly.
+Drafts developed to comply with changes in the legal or regulatory environment may, or may not be shared for comment prior to the President’s approval.

-• At the end of the public comment period, all feedback is reviewed.
-Revisions are made if necessary, and the updated draft is returned to the President for final review.
-Once finalized, the President approves the policy.
+• At the end of the public comment period, all feedback is reviewed at the Cabinet.
+Revisions are made, by the Policy Team or, at times, in consultation with the University Policy Committee, and the updated draft is returned to the President’s Cabinet for final review and recommendation to the President.
+Once finalized, the President approves the policy or sends it back for further development.

 • Approved policies are published electronically and made available publicly.